Contrast-Security-OSS/docs/content/installation/net/install/Installer-CommandLine-Options.md

 | `PathToYaml` | Specify a custom YAML configuration file.
 Defaults to a file called `contrast_security.yaml` located relative to the installer's location. | `PathToYaml=c:\contrast_security.yaml` |
 | `SERVICE_STARTUP_TYPE_MANUAL` | When set to `1`, and when installing/upgrading/repairing, set the Contrast service startup type to Manual.
 This _must_ be provided on installs/upgrades/repairs.
 Defaults `0` (Automatic Delayed Start). | `SERVICE_STARTUP_TYPE_MANUAL=1` |
 | `SUPPRESS_SERVICE_START` | When set to `1`, and when installing/upgrading/repairing, suppress automatically starting the service.
 This _must_ be provided on installs/upgrades/repairs.
 Defaults `0`. | `SUPPRESS_SERVICE_START=1` |

+For example, to install the .NET agent using scripts the following command is common used:

+`ContrastSetup.exe -s -norestart StartTray=0 PathToYaml=C:\Temp\custom.yaml`

+This command will install the .NET agent in silent and unattended mode, suppress the start of the Tray application, and use a custom path to the YAML configuration file.